5 (British TV channel): Northern & Shell ownership (2010)

 In 2013, Ben Frow, the channel's Director of Programming, revealed that the station would be moving away from broadcasting just American imports, by introducing shows from other countries such as Canada, Ireland and Australia to the schedules.
-The station has since begun screening Australian prison drama Wentworth Prison and Irish gangland series Love/Hate.
+The station has since begun screening the Australian prison drama Wentworth Prison and the Irish gangland series Love/Hate.

-Viacom Ownership(2014)
+Viacom/Paramount Global/Paramount Skydance Corporation ownership (2014–present)

 In January 2014, it was reported that Richard Desmond was looking at selling Channel 5 for up to £700 million.
-On 1 May 2014, Desmond agreed to sell Channel 5 to Viacom for £450 million (US$759 million).
-The deal was approved on 10 September 2014 and at the same time it was announced that it was to co-commission programmes with its pay channels such as Nickelodeon and MTV.
+On 1 May 2014, Desmond agreed to sell Channel 5 to Viacom through its international networks division Viacom International Media Networks for £450 million (US$759 million).
+The deal was approved on 10 September 2014 and at the same time, it was announced that it was to co-commission programmes with its pay channels such as Nickelodeon and MTV.

 Under Viacom, the channel planned to increase its original programming output, increasing its budget by 10%.
 On 11 February 2016, Channel 5 also unveiled an overhauled brand, meant to reflect a new remit of "Spirited TV with an Emotional Heart".

-In December 2019, Viacom re-merged with CBS Corporation, forming ViacomCBS and making Channel 5 a sister to CBS in the United States and Network 10 in Australia.
+In December 2019, Viacom re-merged with CBS Corporation, forming ViacomCBS (later Paramount Global and now Paramount Skydance Corporation) and making Channel 5 a sister to CBS in the United States and Network 10 in Australia.
 Channel 5 received Channel of the Year honours from the Royal Television Society and Broadcast Awards in 2020, with judges for both recognising the network's expansion under ViacomCBS.

-It was announced in December 2021 that Channel 5 had joined the organisation responsible for Freeview and Freesat, Digital UK, becoming the last of the UK's major Public Service Broadcasters to join the body.
+On 20 August 2024, it was reported that Paramount was planning a rebrand of Channel 5 to occur in early 2025, which would see its on-air name shortened back to "5".
+In addition, catch-up platform My5 will also be consolidated under the "5" branding to unify its linear and streaming outlets, following the lead of Channel 4.
+In addition, plans to consolidate Pluto TV with My5 were shelved.
+The rebrand took place on 12 March 2025 and pre-launch promotional material featuring the same '5' logo in a new yellow colour appeared on public transport locations around London.